Can Dogs Eat Scooby Snacks? Are They Safe to Take?

 3. Keep Human Foods Away

 Can dogs eat human Scooby snacks?
-Well, giving your dog some treats may be tempting, but many human foods can be toxic or hazardous to dogs.
+Giving your dog some treats may be tempting, but many human foods can be toxic or hazardous to dogs.
 Avoid giving your dog treats that are heavy in salt, sugar, or fat or have substances like chocolate, onions, garlic, grapes, or raisins that are hazardous to dogs.

 4. Choose Treats That Are the Right Size